kozmof/g2/README.md

 - -d --delete num:
 	Delete a saved path with the number.
 - -c --change num num:
-	Swap indexes which you spedified.
+	Swap indexes which you specified.

 ## Tips
 You can use g2 anywhere by aliasing in .bashrc